Regal Fritillary

 Speyeria idalia

 The Regal Fritillary is considered one of the elite butterflies of the eastern United States.
-This is partially because the Regal Fritillary has disappeared from many of its former populations in the east and is found in abundance in few locations east of Illinois, and also because fresh butterflies are distinctively different, beautiful butterflies.
-I still get excited when I see a Regal Fritillary whenever I am lucky enough to be where they occur.
-I have had butterfly enthusiasts from Massachusetts and Ontario, Canada email me about observing this species in Wisconsin.
-It is endangered in all states east of the Mississippi where it occurs, including Wisconsin and Illinois.
-The bottom photo is of an aberrant individual that almost looks like a different species!
+This is partially because the Regal Fritillary has disappeared from many of its former populations in the east and is found in abundance in few locations east of Illinois, and also because fresh butterflies are distinctive, beautiful butterflies.
+I still get excited whenever I am lucky enough to see a Regal Fritillary.

 Weekly sightings for Regal Fritillary